Learning Non-linear Wavelet Transformation via Normalizing Flow: Theoretical details

-The corresponding low-pass filter of LeGall is defines as $(-1/8, 1/4, 3/4, 1/4, -1/8)$, and the high-pass filter is $(-1/2,1,-1/2)$.
-The upper part of Eq.~(\ref{eq:legall2}) is the low-pass results, and the lower part is the high-pass results.
+The low-pass filter of the Haar wavelet is defined as $(1/2, 1/2)$, and the high-pass filter is $(-1,1)$.
+For the resulting vector of Eq.~(\ref{eq:harr2}), the upper half is the low-pass result, and the lower half is the high-pass result.

-Another way of performing this is through the lifting method~\cite{sweldens1998lifting}, which uses a different partition scheme.